On the Expressive Power of Sparse Geometric MPNNs: Setup: Geometric Graph Neural Networks and Rigidity Theory

 Two geometric graphs $\G$ and $\H$ are \emph{geometrically isomorphic} if there exists a transformation in $S_n \times \mathcal{E}(d) $ which can be applied to $\mathcal{G}$ to obtain $\mathcal{H}$.
 We will say that a function $F$ defined on $\Gd$ is \emph{invariant} if $F(\G)=F(\H) $ for all $\G$ and $\H$ which are geometrically isomorphic.

 The expressive power of an invariant model $F$ is closely related to its ability to separate pairs $\G,\H$ that are not geometrically isomorphic: clearly, if $F$ cannot separate $\G$ from $\H$, then $F$ will not be a good approximation for functions $f$ for which $f(\G)\neq f(\H)$.
-Conversely, if $F$ can separate all pairs of geometric graphs, then it can be used to approximate all continuous invariant \cite{gortler_and_dym,gramnet} and equivariant \cite{villar2021scalars,hordan2} functions.
-In Appendix \ref{sec:approx}, we discuss the connection between approximation and separation in the context of our results. \paragraph{Generic separation and Rigidity Theory} As discussed in the introduction, our paper focuses on generic separation.
+Conversely, if $F$ can separate all pairs of geometric graphs, then it can be used to approximate all continuous invariant \citep{gortler_and_dym,gramnet} and equivariant \citep{villar2021scalars,hordan2} functions.
+In Appendix \ref{sec:approx}, we discuss the connection between approximation and separation in the context of our results.

+Constructing an \( F \) which can separate all geometric graphs is at least as challenging as distinguishing all combinatorial graphs (by setting all node features to zero).
+Without any assumptions on the point cloud, achieving this is infeasible.
+To address this, we employ the concept of generic geometric graphs which originates from rigidity theory. \paragraph{Generic separation and Rigidity Theory} As discussed in the introduction, our paper focuses on generic separation.
 The results we present in this section are primarily influenced by rigidity theory, so we also use this field's common notion of 'generic'.
 We will say that $\mX\in \RR^{d\times n}$ is \emph{generic} if it is not the root of any multivariate polynomial $p:\RR^{d\times n} \to \RR$ with rational coefficients.
 The genericity assumption guarantees that $\mX$ avoids many degeneracies, making separation easier.
 For example, for generic $\mX$ all pairs of points have different norms, and every $d$ tuple of points $\vx_{i_1},\ldots,\vx_{i_d}$ is full rank because $\|\vx_i\|^2-\|\vx_j\|^2 $ and $\det[\vx_{i_1},\ldots,\vx_{i_d}] $ are polynomials with natural coefficients.
-We note that Lebesgue almost all point clouds in $\RR^{d\times n}$ are generic \cite{mityagin2020zero}.
+We note that Lebesgue almost all point clouds in $\RR^{d\times n}$ are generic \citep{mityagin2020zero}.

 A globally rigid graph is a central topic in rigidity theory: \begin{definition}[Globally rigid]( \cite{reconstructible}) A geometric graph $\mathcal{G} = (\mA,\mX)$ is \emph{globally rigid} in $\RR^d$, if the only $\mX' \in \mathbb{R}^{n \times d}$ which satisfy that $\| \vx_i-\vx_j\|=\|\vx_i'-\vx_j'\|$ for all edges $(i,j)$ in $\mA$, are those that are related to $\mX$ by a rigid motion.\\ A combinatorial graph $\mA$ is \emph{generically globally rigid} in $\RR^d$, if the geometric graph $\mathcal{G} = (\mA,\mX)$ is \emph{globally rigid} in $\RR^d$ for every generic $\mX\in \mathbb{R}^{n \times d}$. \end{definition}